shubhomoydas/ad_examples/README.md

 Timeseries Anomaly Detection
 ----------------------------
+The main motivation for writing these timeseries examples has been that while we can find each approach separately in other places on the web, we really should have most of them in one place to be able to compare head-to-head. **The parameter settings have been set to reasonable values, but should always be treated with a bit of skepticism since no formal model selection was employed**.
+The results look good with the *Airline* dataset as it was setup as the running example.
+However, they may be suboptimal with the other datasets (below) unless the parameters are tweaked a bit.
+The idea is to be able to play around with the basic timeseries modeling approaches and understand their strengths and weaknesses.

 We will use the [Airline dataset](datasets/AirlinePassengers) as the running example here.
 The dataset can be selected with the command line option `--dataset=<name>`.
 Datasets included with the codebase are:
   - `airline`: [Airline dataset](datasets/AirlinePassengers)
   - `aus_beer`: [Australian beer production](datasets/AustralianBeerProduction)